mildsunrise/university-4b-tfg/memory/development.md

 \caption{Parsing the \mintinline{text}{trace.dat} file from Python}\label{lst:timeline-trace-parse}
 \end{listing}

 After that, we implemented two new panes in the timeline: one that shows the cache state, like the monitor application, and one that measures how many events per second are found of every event type.
-The implementations for these panes are shown in listing \ref{lst:timeline-trace-panes} and are rendered in the second and third positions of figure \ref{fig:timeline-example}.
-The legend is a bit obstructing, so we'll remove it on actual timelines.
+The implementations for these panes are shown in listing \ref{lst:timeline-trace-panes} and are rendered in the second and third positions of figure \ref{fig:tl-uml-simple}.
+The legend is a bit obstructing, so we'll remove it on most timelines.

 \begin{listing}
 \begin{minted}{python}